demidenm/openneuro_glmfitlins/README.md

 desc-aseg_dseg.tsv
 ```

-**Note:** The `fmriprep/datasetname/derivatives/` directory is the hard symbolic links of the `fmriprep/dataset_id/` root directory contents for proper workflow integration
+**Note:** For proper workflow integration, the `fmriprep/datasetname/derivatives/` directory is the hard symbolic links of the `fmriprep/dataset_id/` root directory contents in case of full fMRIPrep'd derivatives.
+In cases of minimal fMRIPrep'd derivatives, this directory will be created with the resulting fMRIPrep'd outputs.

 **Both dataset types generate:**
 - A README summarizing the dataset